RotterdamClinicalPharmacometricsGroup/RCPGfunctions/README.md

 ```

-From this point on you can use the following R code to load the package:
+From this point on, you can use the following R code to load the package:

 ```R
 library(RCPGfunctions)